 With long, windy roadways leading from N. 16th Street to their country estates, many of Omaha’s founding fathers believed they had the best locations in the city.
 Their exclusivity gave way to stout, proud and elaborate apartment buildings over the next half century.
 Eventually peeking, the strip died after the North Omaha riots of the 1960s and 70s.
 Today it holds little of the promise of its history, but some still shines through despite everything else.
-For the first time, here’s the history of North 16th Street.
+Here’s a history of North 16th Street in Omaha.

 Long before becoming a decrepit pipeline for the neglect of old North Omaha, North 16th Street had a history almost as long as the city itself.
 Beginning as a row of rural estates for the city’s leaders, it evolved into an important residential, commercial, and industrial byway that the city depended on.

 Eventually it was annexed into Omaha, and now it blends in with the area around it.
 But when the Omaha Horse Railway inched passengers with a wagon and horses along the route to the old town, visitors would have seen Erastus Beadle’s house.
 Beadle was the town founder who moved on to a small town called Denver after his first attempt at profiteering from the west didn’t work out.
 The next time it did.Before anyone developed N. 16th, it was the country road that led to the old town of Saratoga.
 Founded in 1856, Saratoga depended on a bend in the Missouri River for its business.
 Although the town formally boomed and busted within two years of its founding, people kept living there.

 They also would’ve seen a Presbyterian school called Talbot Hall, and an old Englishman named Richard Siemon’s brewery in Saratoga, too.